AJPagan1/BuddycardsJS/README.md

 "set": "example:example_set"
 ```

-then the texture names are based on:
+then the default texture names are based on:

 ```text
 example_set